sl45/tipfortap/README.md

     md5deep -rm checksumlist.md5 (/folder)

 *``-x`` negative matching mode, will display the differences. ``-m`` matching mode.*

+To batch process asset on folder-level with folder-level dfxml and associated checksums of the files:

+    dir /b /ad "/MainFolderPath" >folderlist.txt
+    for /f "delims=" %%i in (folderlist.txt) do "md5deep64" -rl -e -d "MainFolderPath\%%i" > "MainFolderPath\%%i\%%~ni.txt"
+    del folderlist.txt

+*This batch script will process every subfolder under the main folder individually while generating dfxml to describe content of each subfolder.
+The dfxml .txt file will then be saved under the associated subfolder under the same name as the subfolder*

 ## Bagit Python
 [Bagit-python](https://github.com/LibraryOfCongress/bagit-python) can use python library to generate bagit style package.
 Bagit, developed by Library of Congress, is a